RossMcMillan92/ITCSS-Sass-Structure/README.md

 The rule above will affect *all* links in the header.
 Can you guarantee they should should be red?
 If not, you will now have to write more code to change the other links back possibly causing higher specificity.

 ## Adapting this structure for STV
-The example code contained within this git works well for a single site where the whole sass codebase can be kept within the same folder.
+The example code contained within this git works well for a single site where the whole Sass codebase can be kept within the same folder.
 Since the STV code base will have files spread out over a global folder, widgets folders and the individual sites folder, we need to make some adaptations.
 I propose heavily using !default variables when creating widgets to maximise reusability and minimise undoing/waste. e.g.

 ```
 // core.stv.tv/public/assets/source/sites/emmerdale/6-components/epsiode-list.scss